Council of Peace

 Jasher 34:38-39

-And all the young men and women that Simeon and Levi had taken captives from the city of Shechem, were servants to the sons of Jacob and to their children after them, until the day of the sons of Jacob going forth from the land of Egypt.
+All the young men and women that Simeon and Levi had taken captive from the city of Shechem became servants to the sons of Jacob and to their descendants after them, until the day when the sons of Jacob left the land of Egypt.

 Jashub, the king of Tapnach, verified the truth of the story and sought vengeance